 So, why do we fill our classes up with nonsense?
-Why are students expected to study dates in history, formulas, and complex rules that seemingly have no value?
+Why are students expected to study dates in history, formulas, lessons, and complex rules that seemingly have no value?

 This question came up when a student was working on finding the surface area of a cone.
 He was having difficulties visualizing the cone rolled out and “seeing” what was being measured.
 He was clearly frustrated.
 The pencil was dropped to the table as he leaned back in his chair, shoulders slumped, and looking down at the ground, he asked, “Why am I learning this?”
 Looking back up, he continued, “Am I ever going to use this in the real world?”